-I’m not impressed, why couldn’t I get to have a treatment and Mummy stay at home. (only 9 and the attitude of a stroppy teen already)
+I’m not impressed.
+Why couldn’t I get to have a treatment and Mummy stay at home?

 MATILDA (age 3) SAYS

-tip tip: keep an eye on Corick House Hotel and Spa’s media pages for great midweek discounts.
+- keep an eye on Corick House Hotel and Spa’s media pages for fantastic midweek discounts.

 Corick House Hotel and Spa: www.corickcountryhouse.com